meg19780/todo_app/README.md

-Not working as intended yet
+Now working as intended yet